Short Bio

 Working across painting, sculpture, drawing, conceptual publishing, and immersive installations, Laura examines what it is to be a human now.
 Her paintings trace old masters while conceptual practice is rooted in philosophy and research of structural systems that shape the perception of the inner self.
 Dzelzyte reimagines established narratives and myths and uses data to expose paradoxes surrounding power, femininity, migration, and freedom of choice.

-In wax sculpture series, Laura reimagines furniture, statues, icons in wax (a Puglian bed, a Victorian bench, a library door, a wooden Pensive Christ), to examine the relationship between object and memory.
+In her wax sculpture series, Laura reimagines furniture, statues, icons in wax (a Puglian bed, a Victorian bench, a library door, a wooden Pensive Christ), to examine the relationship between object and memory.
 She is working on a long term large scale research and sculpture project "Philosophy of Home" in Bhutan.

 Contact